Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 ### (iv) Set up

-1. Download Articulate folder which contains the Articulate.py Module as well as Articulations.py and an example Media Sites File.
+1. Download the Articulate or Articulate_script folder which contains the Articulate.py Module, Articulations.py, and an example Media Sites file (codes.sites.csv).
-2. Download all necessary modules.
+2. Download all necessary Python modules.
-3. Obtain a developer key(s).
+3. Obtain developer key(s) from Google CSE.
+4. Create or modify Media Sites input file
-4. Create Input File (file should maintain the same format exemplified in the example given)
+    * File should maintain the same format exemplified in the example given
-  > Note that the creation of the file containing the site specific code may take time and practice.
+    * Adding new news sources, which requires understanding how websites store article information,may take time and practice.
 It is important to understand how to navigate a python dictionary when doing this to find how each news source stores article metadata.
-If this is too complicated, there is a suggested line of code that is available in the example.
+If you are unsure of the dictionary structure for your wesite of interest, a good place to start is by copying the information in the "ALL" line and replacing "site" and "url" with your webiste of interest.
 5. Determine your search requirements
-6. Test your search on a smaller time-frame to better approximate your appropriate time-step size
+6. ***Test your search on a short time-frame to better approximate your appropriate time-step size and the number of developer keys required***

 ## 3. GitHub Repository and Executing Articulate

+All of these are input either using a GUI (Articulate.py) or directly in the script (Articulate_script.py).
 There are two ways to run Articulate- through a GUI or manually:

 1. The code in the Articulate folder uses a GUI.